viktor111/zvadohacks/README.md

 # zvadohacks
+[OUTDATED CHECK BH_KONSOL]

-zvadohacks are tools build with python for web scouting sniffing and pen testin
+zvadohacks are tools build with python for web scouting sniffing and pen testing

 ## BH_konsole
  This is a console that allows you to run all the tools with simple commands.
 If you want to only download the console clone